In our previous article we looked at documents and in particular, what makes good ones.

 All documents produced and used in the lab must be included in the control system.
 This is a requirement of accreditation and certification standards.
 This includes SOPs, texts, references, manuals and external documents such as regulations and standards.

-Keeping documents uniform
+Keeping them uniform

 Getting it out there